Discover the bestselling BillyOh Fraya Log Cabin

 Are Log Cabins Cold in Winter?

 Log cabins in winter?
-That’s a real garden retreat without having to step outside in the drizzle.
-The catch is, cold and damp can take their toll and affect the wood and interior.
-Here’s what you need to know, along with a few precautions for your outbuilding.
+That’s a real garden retreat without having to go on a holiday.
+The catch is, cold and damp can take their toll and affect the wood and interior if you’re not careful.
+Here’s what our customers often ask us about using log cabins in winter, along with how our experts answer.

 Are Garden Log Cabins Cold in Winter?

 They can be, yes.
 Even with solid walls, garden log cabins aren’t as insulated as brick houses.
-This means they can still lose heat because the insulating properties of timber are good, but not that good.
-If you have a log cabin already, you might find that it can feel cold, and retreating there might not be as cosy and home-like.
+This means they can still lose heat.
+Remember, the insulating properties of timber are good, but not that good.

 Does Cabin Thickness Make a Big Difference?

 Yes, a log cabin’s thickness does make a difference.
 The golden rule is that the thicker the walls, the more heat they can trap.
-So, a 44mm insulated garden room will feel warmer than a 19mm one.
+For instance, a 44mm insulated garden room will feel warmer than a 19mm one.

-You can usually upgrade to thicker options, depending on the brand and model.
-The BillyOh Fraya Pent Log Cabin, for one, comes with 28mm log thickness as standard.
-44mm is also available, along with a range of sizes, treatments, and customisations.
+You can upgrade to thicker options, depending on the brand and model.
+The BillyOh Fraya Pent Log Cabin, for one, comes with 28mm log thickness as standard, but 44mm is also available, along with a range of sizes, treatments, and customisations.

 If your cabin is on the slimmer side, don’t worry.
 You can add insulation to the roof or floor, or line the walls inside (more on this below).